The Context Architect: Why LLMs Need Better Context, Not Bigger Context Limits

 The 20-60k Sweet Spot (and Why 100k Is the Ceiling)

 I was there when 32k token context limits felt enormous and luxurious, even.
-Times have changed, but I think it's easy to forget where we came from in this crazy fast moving industry, and that tight-context constraints probably forced better habits out of us as developers, at least in some ways regarding context management.
-The discipline of treating context as a scarce resource is worth keeping, even now that it's technically abundant.
+Times have changed, but I think it's easy to forget where we came from in this crazy fast moving industry, and that tight-context constraints probably forced better habits out of us as developers, at least in some ways regarding resource and context management.
+The discipline of treating context as a scarce resource is worth keeping, even now that it's a lot more technically abundant.
 The economics and the quality data both point in the same direction.

-• Research (Blueprint + Scout): The agent explores the codebase, reads files, gathers information via the index.
+- Research (Blueprint + Scout): The agent explores the codebase, reads files, gathers information via the index.
 Context is broad but shallow - this is what the Blueprint and Scout stages are doing.

-• Plan: The agent synthesizes its research into a detailed step-by-step plan.
+- Plan: The agent synthesizes its research into a detailed step-by-step plan.
 Context shifts to strategy and intent.
 This is often the right point to clear the context entirely.

-• Implement (Craftsman): The agent executes the plan, one step at a time.
+- Implement (Craftsman): The agent executes the plan, one step at a time.
 Context becomes narrow and deep, focused only on the files and functions needed for the current step.
 This is the Craftsman operating at full capacity.

 Each phase has its own purpose-built context.
 You don't drag the full research history into the implementation phase.
 You give the agent what it needs, when it needs it, and pretty much only what it needs.